 It's sometimes impossible to believe how much time we waste every day.
 And it happens even if we're thinking our performance is on the highest level of productivity.
 It's all because we are getting distracted easily and waste time on e.g. checking social media updates immediately after noticing a notification on the screen.

 That's why we should track our time - knowing hard numbers is always a valid way of slamming us back onto the ground.
 A well-packed time tracker like TimeCamp provides you with a wide range of reports that show how much time exactly we dedicate to each task and compare the results on a weekly basis, monthly, or during the custom period.

 It also helps to improve work performance thanks to the attendance management feature.
 Having a tool that does the tedious employees' absence tracking itself is a huge help for the company and makes the entire process paperless.
 Eco-friendly!

 One of the most proven ways to improve your work performance is a proper task organization.
+Whether you're working on a student market research or a new branding campaign, it's important to give tasks in detail.
 But forget about writing everything down using paper and pencil - the world goes paperless and prefers the online solutions that work in the cloud.
 And it's understandable - these tools store all our tasks in one place that is easily accessible not just for us, but for our teammates as well.